John Polito (owner, chief engineer)

-Graduated with honors from Stanford University specializing in digital audio signal processing and composition at CCRMA (Center for Computer Research in Music and Acoustics).
-In 1987 became Product Manager for the subsequently highly successful NoNoise system.
-Worked closely with major record labels as a NoNoise expert in the burgeoning archive reissue field; personally trained many engineers who use the system.
-Also worked in conjunction with the FBI on forensic cases and has been called upon on several occasions to serve as an expert witness.
-Currently working on restoration, editing, and mastering projects for music, film, television, and legal industries.
+John Polito. graduated with honors from Stanford University specializing in digital audio signal processing and composition at CCRMA (Center for Computer Research in Music and Acoustics).
+In 1987 he became Product Manager for the subsequently highly successful NoNoise system, working closely with major record labels as an expert in the burgeoning archive reissue field.
+Mr. Polito founded Audio Mechanics in 1991 and has been working on restoration, editing, and mastering projects for music, film, television, and legal industries.
+He has worked in conjunction with the FBI on forensic cases and has been called upon on several occasions to serve as an expert witness.
+He is a frequent presenter at The Reel Thing, AMIA, and SMPTE.

 Ellis Burman (audio engineer)